mwd1993/Vapor/README.md

 # Vapor
-Vapor (vLang) is a language that sits on top of python.
+Vapor (vLang) is a dynamic (but supports a type system) programming language that transpiles down to valid python code.
-What this means, is that you write Vapor code, and it
-transpiles down into valid Python code.

 See more here at the official website: https://mwd1993.github.io/Vapor/index.html